-Adverse conditions in the global economy and disruptions in the financial markets could negatively affect the Company's results of operations and financial condition decrease future sales volume and increase the risk of non-payment by customers.
+Adverse conditions in the global economy and disruptions in the financial markets could negatively affect the Company's results of operations and financial condition

+Volatility and disruptions in the financial markets could limit the Company's future customers' ability to obtain adequate financing or credit to purchase and pay for its products, which would decrease future sales volume and increase the risk of non-payment by customers.
 Changes in governmental banking, monetary, and fiscal policies to restore liquidity and increase credit availability may not be effective.
 It is difficult to determine the extent of economic and financial market problems and the many ways in which they could negatively affect the Company's future customers and business.
-In addition, if the Company is required to raise additional capital or obtain additional credit during an economic downturn, it could be unable to do so on favourable terms or at all.
+In addition, if the Company is required to raise additional capital or obtain additional credit during an economic downturn, it could be unable to do so on favorable terms or at all.